By Elizabeth Hedger, Air Force Spouse

-Originally from Minnesota my husband and I were most excited about being able to experience four seasons again.
+Originally from Minnesota, my husband and I were most excited about being able to experience four seasons again.
 In this part of Virginia, Autumn is incredible.
 The vivid colors hang on to the trees much longer than they do in our northern home which allows one to really take it in and enjoy.
-Winter is crisp and clean with dustings of snow but it never lingers long and is rarely bone chilling.
+Winter is crisp and clean with dustings of snow but it never lingers long and is rarely bone-chilling.
 Once spring and summer hit hang on to your hat!
-The warmth and humidity will be all that you need to hit a local beach and become a sweat tea fan if you aren’t already one.
+The warmth and humidity will be all that you need to hit a local beach and become a sweet tea fan if you aren’t already one.

 Strong Military Presence